pharo-project/largeImages/README.md

 # Activating / Deactivating

-The indexing and the storag of the information can be activated / deactivated sending messages to AlpIndexManager
+The indexing and the storage of the information can be activated / deactivated sending messages to AlpIndexManager

 To activate:
 ```